September 25th

 No one wants to go to hell.
 All beings aim to reach heaven.
 With these aspirations, if man's actions are so merciless, one can only imagine the brutality if the aim was to reach hell instead!!
 The poet sarcastically says, if these beings want to reach the garden of Eden, who else shall make it to Hades?!!

-Heaven and hell are not for attaining afterlife, but are created here and now!
-One can either make the earth a green heaven or one bloody hell!
+Heaven and hell can be created here and now!
+We can either make the earth a green heaven or one bloody hell!
 It is all in our own hands.

 pada vigrahaH: